 New startups are often at the losing end when scouting for candidates in the market.
 Talented developers are quickly snapped up by large corporations.
 When you have a small pool of candidates to choose from, hiring becomes a tedious and expensive process.

-You can’t hire just for the sake of filling up the team.
+You can’t hire developers for your startup just for the sake of filling up the team.
 As a result, you’ll have to wait months or years before landing the right person.
 That’s a timeline that’s unacceptable for the fast-paced world of startups.

 Retention benefits competition with large corporates